NREL/mappymatch/docs/source/general/contributing.rst

 .. code-block:: sh
    :caption: Re-add the files to the staging area.
 Commit again.
+You should get a success.

    git add --all
    git commit -m "Update contributing docs for precommit-failure."